 These are of course a little more pricey than other options on this list due to them being a brand name.
 That said, they are absolutely worth the outlay.

-- Very good absorption.
+Very good absorbency

-- Come from a great brand.
+They come from a great name

 These look smart and tidy, but they don't come in many varieties.
 If you're seeking something bright, you're not going to find it here.
-That said, the design looks good, it has an embroidered logo and the quaity of the material makes the sweatbands look good.
+That said, the design looks good, it has an embroidered logo and the quality of the material makes the sweatbands look good.

 Generally, these are of very good quality and provide excellent absorption.
 The embroidered logo can make things a little uncomfortable, which can be frustrating, but they are otherwise great.
 Their durability seems to be very good and they should last for a decent amount of time.
 Their tightness can take some getting used to.

-4. Under Armour 6
+7. Under Armour 6"